Stratford-upon-Avon and Midland Junction Railway: The Stratford-upon-Avon and Midland Junction Railway

-The three railways – the E&WJR, the ST&MJR, and the ER&SJR – were only notionally independent and the reality was given official recognition when the Stratford-upon-Avon, Towcester and Midland Junction Railway Act 1883 established a joint committee of the ST&MJR and E&WJR; and an act of Parliament of 13 April 1891 established a joint committee of the three lines, which could now openly work in concert.
+The three railways – the E&WJR, the ST&MJR, and the ER&SJR – were only notionally independent and the reality was given official recognition when the Stratford-upon-Avon, Towcester and Midland Junction Railway Act 1883 (46 & 47 Vict. c. ccxxviii) established a joint committee of the ST&MJR and E&WJR; and an act of Parliament of 13 April 1891 established a joint committee of the three lines, which could now openly work in concert.
 The network reached from the Midland Railway at Broom to the Midland at Olney, a west-to-east spread of nearly 60 miles.

 The Midland Railway had been running through goods and mineral trains over the line between Broom and Olney for some time with its own engines, but the very light track on the SMJR line was experiencing serious damage, and from 8 December 1891 the Midland engines were taken off and the through traffic worked by SMJR engines.

 The joint committee had made strenuous efforts to sell its lines to a larger railway, ideally the Midland Railway, but notwithstanding the interest shown by the GCR, no company made an offer; the lines were still heavily loss-making and there was a huge backlog of modernisation and upgrading required.
 The joint committee decided to try to raise more money on the market, and to amalgamate their three lines formally, and to create £600,000 of capital.
 This was authorised by the Stratford-upon-Avon and Midland Junction Railway (Amalgamation) Act 1908 (8 Edw.
-7. c. lxxvii) of 1 August 1908, by which the three railways were formed into the SMJR; the merger was effective on 1 January 1909, and the joint committee was dissolved on 21 April 1909.
+7. c. lxxvii) of 1 August 1908, by which the three railways were formed into the Stratford-upon-Avon and Midland Junction Railway (SMJR); the merger was effective on 1 January 1909, and the joint committee was dissolved on 21 April 1909.
 The attractiveness of investing in this new company must have been affected by the fact that the total population between Broom and Blisworth was only 18,000 in 1900: the only large settlements were Towcester (population 2,775) and Stratford-upon-Avon (8,500).

 The Northampton and Banbury Junction Railway joined the new group by being purchased by the SMJR for £53,223.
 This was authorised by the Stratford-upon-Avon and Midland Junction Railway (Various Powers) Act 1910 (10 Edw.
 7 & 1 Geo.
 5. c. viii) of 29 April 1910, which took effect on 1 July 1910.